 - A permit is required for transplanting aquatic plants, applying chemicals, and some types of cutting to control vegetation in any public waters.
 (See page 58 for more information). - Dragging boat anchors or other weights with a motor-propelled boat through aquatic vegetation is unlawful. - Depositing fish entrails or fish parts into public waters or onto lake or stream shores is prohibited. - Littering of any materials and depositing rubbish, poisonous substances, or chemicals harmful to aquatic life into public waters, onto ice, or lake or stream shores is illegal.
-Fish line and various packaging materials can be harmful to wildlife. - Marking or tagging fish and then releasing them without a DNR permit is unlawful. - A DNR permit is required for any fishing contest when entry fees exceed \$25, prizes exceed \$25,000, or when participants exceed 30 for open water and 150 for ice fishing.
-See DNR Web site or call DNR Information Center for more information and to get costs for permit.
+Fish line and various packaging materials can be harmful to wildlife. - Marking or tagging fish and then releasing them without a DNR permit is unlawful. - A DNR permit is required for some fishing contests.
+Visit mndnr.gov/ fishing/tournaments online for more information and to get costs for permit.

 - A permit from the county sheriff is required for most organized events on the water or ice. - Buying or selling game fish, whitefish, or cisco is unlawful.
 The exceptions are smelt taken from Lake Superior and fish obtained under a commercial, private hatchery, or aquatic farm license. - Some fish spawning areas are posted to prohibit motorized boat travel.
 Landowners or lease holders adjacent to these areas may use the shortest route when traveling to and from their property, provided they operate their boat at no more than 5 mph. - Importing live minnows into Minnesota for use as bait is unlawful. - Notice to fall anglers: Lakes classified as Waterfowl Feeding and Resting Areas and Wildlife Management Areas are closed to motorboats as posted during the fall waterfowl hunting season.
 Refer to the most current hunting regulations for a complete list of these lakes.
 Please give resting flocks of birds and hunting decoys a wide berth when boating and fishing. - Some ponds and lakes are licensed for private aquaculture use.
 Trespassing to gain access to these waters may be in violation of fishing laws in addition to trespassing laws. - Any fish that is caught and will not be utilized must be immediately returned alive back into the water.
-A person cannot wantonly waste a fish that is caught by leaving it or any usable portion on the ice, thrown up on the bank, or intentionally killing it and returning it back into the water unless authorized. - Lawfully taken fish may be transferred as a gift if accompanied by a receipt containing: name and address of the owner, name and address of recipient, date of transfer, description of the gift, and license number under which the fish was taken.
+A person cannot wantonly waste a fish that is caught by leaving it or any usable portion on the ice, thrown up on the bank, or intentionally killing it and returning it back into the water unless authorized. - Lawfully taken fish may be transferred as a gift if accompanied by a receipt containing: name and address of the owner, name and address of recipient, date of transfer, description of the gift, and license number (DNR number or transaction number) under which the fish was taken.
 The receipt must remain with the gift.
 The recipient cannot possess more than the statewide possession limit.